 A new lawsuit filed in Cook County, Illinois on behalf of nearly 100 former juvenile inmates shed light on an alleged culture of sexual abuse at various Illinois Youth Detention Centers.
 The lawsuit contains over 90 individual stories of juvenile inmates being forced into sexual activities with adult staff members while the victims were inmates in Youth Centers run by the Illinois Department of Juvenile Justice.

-All 50 states in the U.S. have the same general rules and policies with regard to dealing with criminal offenders who are juveniles (anyone under the age of 18 or 21, depending on state laws).
-Juvenile offenders are treated differently than adults.
+All 50 states in the U.S. have similar general rules and policies regarding the treatment of juvenile offenders (individuals under the age of 18 or 21, depending on state laws).
+Juvenile offenders are treated differently from adults.
 When juveniles are found guilty of criminal acts and sentenced to confinement or incarceration, they are housed in separate detention facilities for juvenile offenders.

-According to recent data from the U.S. Department of Justice JFRC Databook, there are roughly 1,300 juvenile detention facilities across the U.S. The majority of these facilities (64%) are publicly operated by the state or local government.
-The remaining 37% of juvenile detention facilities are operated by private contractors.
-On an annual basis, about 200,000 juveniles are placed in detention facilities each year, with an average stay of 27 days.
+According to recent data from the U.S. Department of Justice JFRC Databook, there are roughly 1,300 juvenile detention facilities across the U.S. The state or local government publicly operates the majority of these facilities (64%).
+Private contractors operate the remaining 37% of juvenile detention facilities.
+On an annual basis, about 200,000 juveniles are placed in detention facilities, with an average stay of 27 days.

 Limited Oversight of Juvenile Detention Centers